cryotools/GLOF-modeling/Workflow.md

 The mesh resolution is defined in the blocks section, where each value corresponds to the number of cells along the X, Y, and Z axes.
 OpenFOAM will divide the bounding box by these values to create the base mesh.
-For GLOF simulations, a base resolution between 1 km and 500 m per cell is often a good starting point.
-`snappyHexMesh` will then refine this further.

 ```cpp
 blocks
 (